seungwoo-stat/20th-PE-forecast/README.md

 ![](nat-trend-small.png)

-codes and details to be added
+## Overview

+-   Execute the `R` files in each folder in the order of the folders' name: `1a_data_generate` - `1b_summary` - `2_fundamental_model` - `3_poll_model`

+-   `1a_data_generate` folder

+    -   `save_RData.R` executes all three `R` files in the same folder.
+By result, it generates `pe.RData` file that saves historical presidential election results and 20th presidential election pre-election polls.

+-   `1b_summary` folder

+    -   Use `basic_plot.R` to plot summary of the historical two-party vote share of the Democratic Party.
+This plot is included in our manuscript as figure 1.

+-   `2_fundamental_model` folder

+    -   Run `run-fund-model.R` to conduct posterior sampling using Rstan.
+Rstan codes are in `fund-model-simple.stan` file.

+    -   Use `fund-model-plot.R` to make summary plots from the posterior samples.

+-   `3_poll_model` folder

+    -   Run `run-poll-model.R` to conduct posterior sampling using Rstan.
+Rstan codes are in `poll-model.stan` file.

+    -   Use `poll-model-plot.R` to make summary plots from the posterior samples.

 ## Reference

--   Seungwoo Kang and Hee-Seok Oh, "Forecasting the Presidential Election of South Korea via Multiparty Dynamic Bayesian Modelling", 2022, Preprint.
+-   Seungwoo Kang and Hee-Seok Oh, "Forecasting the Presidential Election of South Korea via Multiparty Dynamic Bayesian Modelling", Aug.
+2022, Preprint.